 Most integrated microsystems master's graduates seek careers in education or research.
 Popular career choices include:

 - Electromechanical technology research and development scientist

 - Communications equipment engineer

 Employment Outlook and Salary Info

-The job growth for electromechanical technicians was projected to see a 4% increase from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Electromechanical technicians job openings are projected to see little or no growth from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
 This slow rate of growth is expected to stem from the declining manufacturing industry.
-The median annual salary for electromechanical technicians was $53,070 in May 2014.
+The median annual salary for electromechanical technicians was $53,340 in May 2015.